-The SCHOOL DISTRICT OF THE CITY OF YORK's response to the internal control over compliance finding identified in our audit is described in the accompanying schedule of findings and questioned costs.
-The SCHOOL DISTRICT OF THE CITY OF YORK's response was not subjected to the auditing procedures applied in the audit of compliance and, accordingly, we express no opinion on the response.
+The SCHOOL DISTRICT OF THE CITY OF YORK's responses to the internal control over compliance findings identified in our audit are described in the accompanying schedule of findings and questioned costs.
+The SCHOOL DISTRICT OF THE CITY OF YORK's responses were not subjected to the auditing procedures applied in the audit of compliance and, accordingly, we express no opinion on the responses.